+My hips are a desk.
+From my ears hang chains of paper clips.
+Rubber bands form my hair.
 My breasts are wells of mimeograph ink.
 My feet bear casters.
 Buzz.
 Click.
 My head is a badly organized file.
 My head is a switchboard where crossed lines crackle.
 My head is a wastebasket of worn ideas.
 Press my fingers and in my eyes appear credit and debit.
 Zing.
 Tinkle.
 My naval is a reject button.
 From my mouth issue canceled reams.
 Swollen, heavy, rectangular I am about to be delivered of a baby xerox machine.
-File me under W because I wonce was a woman.
+File me under W because I wonce a woman.